BorisEdison/Java-Programs/README.md

-# Java-Programs
-Coded these programs right after class to have better practice of teh concepts.
+# Coded these programs right after class to have better practice of the concepts.